che-incubator/chectl/README.md

   -t, --templates=templates
       Path to the templates folder

+  -v, --version=version
+      Version to deploy.
+Should be version (e.g. 7.15.2) or "stable" or "nightly"

   --[no-]auto-update
       Auto update approval strategy for installation Eclipse Che.
                            With this strategy will be provided auto-update Eclipse Che without any human interaction.